kedarvartak/AlgoVisualizer/README.md

 ### Maze Generation Algorithms

-- **Recursive Division**: Recursive Division Algorithm is based on Fractal Nature.
-The Idea is to start with a room and divide it into parts and then keep recursively dividing those parts until it can no longer divide further.

 - **Prim's Algorithm**: Prim's Algorithm is a Minimum Spanning Tree algorithm which if randomized can be utilised for maze generation.
 It starts at a random point on the maze and then grows outwards.
 At every given point, the neighbours of every visited node that have not yet been